 Greek Language

 The Greek language and alphabet has long been perplexing to foreigners.
-Thankfully for us, most Greeks speak excellent English – and there are often English translations from the Greek alphabet to the Latin alphabet.
+Thankfully for us, most Greeks speak excellent English!

-We recommend reviewing the Greek alphabet and learning a few key words in Greek before you arrive.
+Still, we recommend reviewing the Greek alphabet and learning a few key word before you arrive.
 You’ll likely receive a warm response for just trying!

 - Hello: Yassas